Migraine: 8 Important Questions Answered

 4. Changes in hormone:Women Maybe afflicted by Migraine just before or during their periods.
 It lessens after menopause.
 Migraine attacks may become more frequent during pregnancy.

-See also What tablets for migraine
+See also What Is the Best Disinfectant for Surfaces?

 What complications can the efforts to control Migraine bring about?